-1. David and his men make this 3-day journey from Aphek to Ziklag, traveling about 25 miles per day.
-And as they return home, tired and hungry, they find their town destroyed and their families taken captive.
-And the Amalekites were very smart, while the Philistines moved their army northward to fight against Israel; they attacked the south with ease, taking the city of Ziklag also.
-But make no mistake about this, this was not an accident, God had a purpose, He had a plan and the destruction of the city of Ziklag and the capture of David's family and friends were going to teach David some lessons he needed to learn.
+David and his men make this three-day journey from Aphek to Ziklag, traveling about 25 miles per day.

+And as they return home, tired and hungry, ready to just kick back and relax and they find their town destroyed and their family's taken captive.

+The Amalekites were very smart.
+While the Philistines moved their army northward to fight against Israel; they attacked the south with ease, taking the city of Ziklag also.

+But make no mistake about this, this was not an accident, God had a purpose, He had a plan and the destruction of the city of Ziklag, the capture of David's family and friends were going to teach David some lessons he needed to learn.

 It was not that God hated David, but He loved him so much that he was not going to leave him where he was!

 And imagine coming home, ready to rest and be refreshed and this is what you find.
 What is David going to do?

 Let's read on and see.

-1. Can you imagine what they saw as they got closer to Ziklag, smoke rising from their city and what was to be a time of joy and refreshing broke their hearts.
-I am sure their pace picked up when they saw the smoke and when they arrived in Ziklag it was even worse then they thought; everyone was gone, taken captive.
-But at least he had his men, or so he thought.
-As they lamented over this they began to turn against David, they wanted to kill David!
+Can you imagine what they saw as they got closer to Ziklag, smoke rising from their city and what was to be a time of joy and refreshing broke their hearts.

+I am sure their pace picked up when they saw the smoke and when they arrived in Ziklag it was even worse than they thought; everyone was gone, taken captive.
+For David, at least he had his men, or so he thought.

+Things are changing and as they lamented over this they began to turn against David, they wanted to kill David!

 All had forsaken David now, well, not exactly!

 We are told that, "David strengthened himself in the LORD, his God."

+Think about it.
 He had no one else to go to and that is exactly what David needed at this time, as Spurgeon tells us, "God was beginning to cure his servant by a bitter dose of distress, and the evidence of the cure was that he did not encourage himself by his new friends, or by the hope of others coming; but he encouraged himself in the Lord his God."

 I believe this is one of those turning points in the life of David as he turns back to the Lord.
-He is falling into the arms of God for safety, for rest, for comfort and many times it takes a crushing blow to our lives for us to turn back to God, but God will allow it because it is what is best for our lives!
+He is falling into the arms of God for safety, for rest, for comfort and many times it takes a crushing blow to our lives for us to turn back to God.